 - Massage therapy

-To learn about the minimally invasive spine surgery Newport Beach patients sometimes receive for scoliosis or other spine conditions, get in touch with Dr. Hamid Mir at 949-860-7498.
-Dr. Mir specializes in a variety of spinal fusion and alternative procedures.
+To learn about the minimally invasive spine surgery patients sometimes receive for scoliosis or other spine conditions, get in touch with Dr. Hamid Mir at 949-860-7498, a certified spine surgeon in Orange County, CA. Dr. Mir specializes in a variety of spinal fusion and alternative procedures.
 Call our office today to schedule an in-person evaluation.